Advanced Paternal Age

 So, even after “fertility” is achieved, male partner age can influence the eventual success of pregnancies.

-Paternal Age and Birth Defects and Diseases in Offspring
+Paternal Age and Birth Defects

 In addition to the single gene disorders in offspring (Table 1), various other complex disorders and birth defects have also been linked to paternal age (Table 2) with an overall estimated increased risk of 20% as men age.